hail-is/hail/www/jobs.md

-####Join the Initiative in Scalable Analytics at the Broad Institute of MIT and Harvard
+####Join the Initiative in Scalable Analytics at the Broad Institute

 We believe there is a **unique opportunity** to transform the practice of computational biology by applying deep ideas from computer science and mathematics to build the next generation of modular, scalable tools for analyzing massive genetic and biological data.
 These tools will drive the development of new treatments and biotechnologies and fundamentally advance our understanding of life itself.